 A candidate has rejected your offer, now what?

 It is going to happen; it’s just the nature of the beast.
 However, if you heed some of the above tips, it shouldn’t happen often.
 When it does, there are a few cards still up your sleeve.
 Sometimes salary is non-negotiable, but that doesn’t mean you can’t bend in other areas.
 Other job perks are very enticing to today’s candidates.
 This is the age of millennials and social media.
-Offering perks such as seasonal flexibility to work from home, extra vacation days, paid travel conferences and educational opportunities, and flex spending accounts for health purposes are all incentives that peak these candidates’ interest.
+Offering perks such as seasonal flexibility to work from home, extra vacation days, paid travel conferences and educational opportunities, and flex spending accounts for health purposes are all incentives that pique these candidates’ interest.
 You can also remind them of the potential for growth with your company.
 Ultimately, if a candidate still rejects your offer, you may want to ask them their reasoning.
 This will help you navigate the hiring trenches later on, to avoid the same situation.

 PrideStaff Financial, one of the nation’s leading recruiting firms, will work with you to find the best talent for your company.
 Great candidates are out there!
 Contact our financial consultants today, and find out how we can assist you with your hiring needs.